Geology of Pluto: Surface

 More than 98 percent of Pluto's surface consists of solid nitrogen, with traces of methane and carbon monoxide.
 The face of Pluto oriented toward Charon contains more solid methane, whereas the opposite face contains more nitrogen and solid carbon monoxide.
 Distribution of volatile ices is thought to be season-dependent and influenced more by solar insolation and topography than by subsurface processes.

 Maps produced from images taken by the Hubble Space Telescope (HST), together with Pluto's light curve and the periodic variations in its infrared spectra, indicate that Pluto's surface is very varied, with large differences in both brightness and color, with albedos between 0.49 and 0.66.
 Pluto is one of the most contrastive bodies in the Solar System, with as much contrast as Saturn's moon Iapetus.
 The color varies between charcoal black, dark orange and white.
-Pluto's color is more similar to that of Io with slightly more orange, significantly less red than Mars.
-New Horizons data suggest equally variable surface ages for Pluto, with ancient, dark, mountainous terrain (such as Cthulhu) occurring alongside the bright, flat, effectively craterless Sputnik Planitia and various terrains of intermediate age and color.
+New Horizons data suggest equally variable surface ages for Pluto, with ancient, dark, mountainous terrain occurring alongside the bright, flat, effectively craterless Sputnik Planitia and various terrains of intermediate age and color.

 Pluto's surface color changed between 1994 and 2003: the northern polar region brightened and the southern hemisphere darkened.
 Pluto's overall redness also increased substantially between 2000 and 2002.
 These rapid changes probably relate to seasonal condensation and sublimation of portions of Pluto's atmosphere, amplified by Pluto's extreme axial tilt and high orbital eccentricity.